-- Your healthcare provider will check your platelet count before treatment with DOPTELET and on the day of your scheduled procedure.
+- If you take DOPTELET to treat your low blood platelet counts due to chronic liver disease before a medical or dental procedure, your healthcare provider will check your platelet count before treatment and on the day of your scheduled procedure.

-- If you forget to take a dose of DOPTELET, take it as soon as you remember.
-Do not take two doses at one time to make up for a missed dose.
-Take your next dose at your usual time the next day and complete all five days of dosing.
+- If you are taking DOPTELET for chronic immune thrombocytopenia and you miss a dose of DOPTELET, take it as soon as you remember.
+Do not take 2 doses at one time to make up for a missed dose.
+Take your next dose at your usual scheduled time.

 - If you take too much DOPTELET, call your healthcare provider or go to the nearest hospital emergency room right away.